To blog overview

 As the name suggests, a CCaaS, or Contact Center as a Service, is a cloud-based solution that provides organisations with the necessary infrastructure and tools to manage customer interactions across multiple communication channels – in other words, offer service to customers.
 That’s also the reason why many organisations call it a customer experience (CX) platform.

 Unlike traditional on-premises contact centers, which require significant investments in hardware and maintenance, CCaaS solutions are hosted in the cloud and accessed via the Internet.
 This allows businesses to leverage the latest technologies, scale their operations effortlessly, and deliver exceptional customer experiences without the need for extensive IT resources.
+In fact, 79% of CX leaders agree that using cloud technologies is essential to optimising their contact centre, according to Forrester.

 The evolution of CCaaS platforms.